lcov29/knowledgeBase/IT/SoftwareDevelopment/Engineering/DevelopmentProcess/analysis.md

 #### **Control Classes**

-> A control class manages the flow of interactions between the entity classes and boundary classes within a specific scenario.
+> A control class manages the interaction flow between the entity classes and boundary classes within a specific scenario.

 <br>